Impress the Interviewer with Your Response to “What Are Your Hobbies?”

 Showcase your people skills

-The HR manager will look for distress signals or red flags that they can spot during the interview.
+The HR manager looks for distress signals or red flags that they can spot during the interview.
 Suppose, the interview is for a position in the customer service department.
-Then, it is more likely that the job will go to an outgoing person with good communication skills.
+Then, it is more likely that the job goes to an outgoing person with good communication skills.